 Lawson makes a case that many of William's mercenaries might have brought their own ships and that they might all have been several times larger than normally believed.
 This is part of his argument that the armies might have been much larger than usually assumed.
 It is possible but we think unlikely.
-Gillmor calculated that most of the Norman fleet was requisitioned fishing and cargo vessels, most of which would have been small.
+If the Normans had a much larger force than usually assumed, so did the English, but Harold did not have enough time to levy or equip such a large army.

 Wace says that there were 696 ships in the Norman battle fleet, 400 of which were horse carriers.
 Brevis Relatio says 782.
 Both exclude cargo carriers.
 The 'Ship List' supplement to the Battle Manuscript says that William had at least 1000 ships at his disposal for the invasion.
 Gillmor has verified that 700 was roughly the upper limit of troop and horse carriers that could have left St Valery on one tide at that time of year.
 Perhaps the discrepancy between Wace, Brevis Relatio and the Ship List is those lost on the crossing or, as Wace says, perhaps some horses were brought on skiffs.
-We will assume that the number of troop carriers and horse carriers was close to Wace's figure, roughly 400 horse carriers and 300 troop carriers.
+We will assume that the number of troop carriers and horse carriers was close to Wace's figure, comprised of roughly 400 horse carriers and 300 troop carriers.

 Trying to assess the size of the Norman army is more subjective.
 Reputable estimates vary widely: between 3000 and 12000 for the infantry; between 1000 and 3000 for the cavalry.
 Domesday records some 1200 landholders in 1086.
 They presumably include all the barons and knights who fought at the Battle of Hastings.
 Peter Poyntz Wright estimates that Normandy could field 1200 knights on their own.
 Wace infers that Normans made up more than half the invading army.
 Even if most of the Norman knights were mobilised, William's cavalry could not have been more than 2000.
 The horse carriers depicted on the Tapestry have 10, 8, 4 or 3 horses, although it might only be figurative.
-Gillmor reckons that most of the Norman fleet was re-purposed from existing cargo vessels.
+Gillmor has calculated that most of the Norman fleet was re-purposed from existing cargo vessels.
 Typical cargo ships of the day would carry no more than four horses.
 An average of four, equating to 1600 cavalry, does not seem an unreasonable upper limit.
 We therefore estimate that the Norman cavalry was between 1200 and 1600 strong.